susanhen/GapFill/README.md

 There are two options to apply the deconvolution:

-## 1. Deconvolution Framework
+## 1. Gap Filling Framework
 The framework enables the user to feed a large dataset.
 This is then deconvolved on subintervals.
 The number of intervals can be provided to the framework.
 The framework automatically calculates a band limitation for which the deconvolution can be conducted.
 This band limitation should preferably be adapted.

-## 2. Deconvolution Setup
+## 2. Gap Filling Core
-The Deconvolution setup contains the core of the deconvolution algorithm and can be used directly.
+The Deconvolution core contains the core of the deconvolution algorithm and can be used directly.
 It deconvolves the provided data in one step and requires the definition of w1 and w2 as boundaries for the non-zero frequency band [w1;w2].

 # Examples: